GitError/dotnet-lib/Web/Holdings/README.md

-## Summary
+## Solution Summary
-A simple app allowing users to build different holdings models in their portfolio.
+A simple nTier .NET Core application allowing users to build different holding models for their portfolio.

-- Repository + Unit of Work using Entity Framework Core
+- [x] Repository + Unit of Work patterns using EF Core on MSSQL/ localDb
-- AutoMapper for mapping models into API resources.
+- [x] AutoMapper for mapping models into API resources/ view models
-- Swagger to have a friendly API interface.
+- [x] Swagger for API UI
+- [ ] JavaSctipt front end / react.js